Part IV (Obi-Wan Kenobi)

 "Part IV" is the fourth episode of the American streaming television series Obi-Wan Kenobi.
 It follows Obi-Wan Kenobi as he collaborates with the Path network to rescue Princess Leia from the Fortress Inquisitorius.
 It is set in the Star Wars universe, occurring ten years after the film Revenge of the Sith (2005).
 The episode was written by Joby Harold & Hannah Friedman, and directed by Deborah Chow.

 The episode stars Ewan McGregor as Obi-Wan Kenobi, who reprises his role from the Star Wars prequel trilogy, alongside co-stars Indira Varma, Vivien Lyra Blair, Moses Ingram, O'Shea Jackson Jr., Maya Erskine, Sung Kang, Rya Kihlstedt, and Hayden Christensen.
 Chow was hired in September 2019, and following rewrites of the script, Harold became the head writer and showrunner.
 Both executive produce alongside McGregor, Michelle Rejwan, and Kathleen Kennedy, while the episode is produced by Thomas Hayslip and Katterli Frauenfelder.

 "Part IV" was released on the streaming service Disney+ on June 8, 2022.
-It received mixed reviews; critics praised Chow's direction, visuals, action sequences, and performances, but some criticized its plot elements and writing.
+It received mixed reviews; critics praised the visuals, action sequences, and performances, but some criticized its plot elements and writing.